The 2015 National Agenda for Digital Stewardship is now available!

 The mission of the National Digital Stewardship Alliance is to establish, maintain, and advance the capacity to preserve our nation's digital resources for the benefit of present and future generations.

 Members collaborate to preserve access to our national digital heritage.
-The NDSA accomplishes its goals through working groups with strategic direction from the Coordinating Committee and support from the Secretariat.
+The NDSA accomplishes its goals through working groups with strategic direction from the Coordinating Committee.

 The NDSA has established five Working Groups focusing on the following areas of digital stewardship: Content; Standards and Practices; Infrastructure; Innovation; and Outreach.